teruyuki-yamasaki/helloOpenSim/logs.md

 True -199.34087863760192
 ```

-Can this be rewritten with jnp and @jax.jit?
+Can this be rewritten with jnp, jax.jit, jax.map_tree?
 Can this be bonehead?
 ```
 def get_observation_dict(self):